OgatiesInstitute/Nikkei225-Analysis/README.md

 - **2026 (Modern):** A high-persistence Green ($H_1$) structure supporting the ¥53,123 reality.
 - **1989 (Historical):** A cluster of Purple ($H_2$) voids—a hollow shell that lacked structural integrity.

+## 🏛 Chapter 7: Visualizing Structural Integrity (Dendrogram Analysis)

+To substantiate the topological claims, we provide a comparative "Family Tree" of market assets.
+This visual evidence highlights why the 2026 market is fundamentally different from the 1989 bubble.

+🔍 Geometric Insights

+1989 (The Convergence Crisis): All stocks merge almost instantly at a very low threshold (Distance < 0.2).
+This "flat" architecture signifies a monolithic market where individual assets lack autonomy—a classic sign of a hollow bubble.

+2026 (The Steel Framework): Assets maintain distinct clusters with significant vertical separation (Distance reaching 5.0+).
+This hierarchical "breathing room" confirms that the valuation is supported by independent, resilient sectoral pillars.

 ## 🛠 Prerequisites
 ```bash
 pip install giotto-tda yfinance pandas numpy matplotlib